digris/doc-openbroadcast-platform/source/application/library/tracks/index.rst

    Example: Show all 'Soul' 'Soundtrack' tracks.

-Click again on any active tag or filter to deselect it and reset the result-set.
+Click on any active tag or filter to deselect it and reset the result set.

 .. _track-list-card: